procrastinate-org/procrastinate/docs/discussions.rst

 Asynchronous interface
 ----------------------

-Here, asynchronous means "using the Python `async/await` keywords, to make I/Os run in parallel".
+Here, asynchronous (or async) means "using the Python `async/await` keywords, to make I/Os run in parallel".
 Asynchronous work can be tricky in Python because once you start having something asynchronous, you soon realize everything needs to be asynchronous for it to work.

 Procrastinate aims at being compatible with both sync and async codebases.